 Ted DiBiase Sr., who headlined the 2010 WWE Hall of Fame ceremony instead, was quite glad Warrior declined the offer.
 On the Monday Night Mayhem radio show, DiBiase explained why.

-Ted DiBiase: “I’m glad [Warrior] wasn’t there because he’s somebody I don’t particularly care for, and quite frankly he’s one of those guys that has never really appreciated what was done for him.”
+Ted DiBiase: "Warrior is one of those guys that has never really appreciated what was done for him."

 "Quite honestly, it would have been a very tense backstage environment if he and I were together.
 He’s one of those guys who has been given so much in terms of an opportunity in our industry, who even to this day doesn’t appreciate it, and I don’t know for the life of me who he thinks he is."